Daurient13/Neural-Network-with-PyTorch/README.md

 the first in PyTorch there are tools that guarantee no gradient calculations, namely torch.no_grad().
 If we set this it will save a lot of memory, because behind the scenes there is a lot of memory used for gradient calculations, while we will not calculate gradients also avoid data leaked.
 Status changed to model.eval() for evaluation, initialize cost with 0

-yB doing this we can predict the error in the test data
+By doing this we can predict the error in the test data